kerimkaynakcigames/Sequentior/docs/sequentials/loopsequentials/index.md

 It's possible to assign different kind of values to this property (e.g. directly, randomly, from variable).

 !!! info
     To learn more about assigning values with different options, see [Value Assign](../../valueassign.md)

+## Delay Between Loops

+How many seconds to wait between each loop.

 ## End Loop
 ![End Loop](../../img/sequential_loopend.jpg)